Technical Guide for API Partners

 - “Helpful votes” left by other travelers help provide relevance to customers

-- You can retrieve up to 500 reviews per product.
+- You can retrieve up to 500 reviews per product in one request.
 Our research indicates that there are diminishing returns after the 100th review.
+However if you wish to pull all reviews for the product, use the pagination method with the start and count parameters.

 - You can sort reviews by one of the following: by highest rating, most recent, or most helpful.
 This sort is applied within the chosen languages.